Torcsi/nearley-tolerant/README.md

 However, the original nearley fails and drops an exception.

-Instead, nearley-tolerant computes the partial results, and a NONE-type token is added after each non-finished rule (or calls that way the processing functions.)
+Instead, nearley-tolerant computes even the partial results; the parser's ```completed: Array[boolean]``` and ```expected:{rule:{string},symbols:{string:*}}``` properties provide information about completion. (or calls that way the processing functions.)
+Since there may be both completed and partial results, one of the completed productions can be fished or information about incomplete production can be used.

 ## Tolerance on unexpected tokens